Carispezia: Crédit Agricole era

 In 2010, Crédit Agricole acquired Intesa Sanpaolo's investment in Cassa di Risparmio della Spezia (equal to 80% of the capital) for 740 million euros, as well as 96 Group branches.

 However, in 2011, as part of Crédit Agricole further direct investment into Italy as well as disinvestment in Intesa Sanpaolo, Carispezia was acquired by the French banking group, and place under the ownership of its Italian subsidiary, Cariparma.

-The brand Carispezia was survived from the takeover, despite under the name "Carispezia-Crédit Agricole" in the logo.
+The brand Carispezia survived the takeover, despite under the name "Carispezia-Crédit Agricole" in the logo.
 Nevertheless, in 2016 the banking group started to use Crédit Agricole Italia as their brand, with a new logo for their subsidiary and a common website.

 Since 2018, the general manager is Gianluca Borrelli, who has taken over from Carlo Piana who has moved to Crédit Agricole FriulAdria.

 From 21 July 2019, it was merged by incorporation into the Italian parent company Crédit Agricole Italia.